 Public Information Officer Trent Smith pointed out that in addition to saving lives, putting the phone down can also save drivers money.
 Using a device to type, transmit, and send or receive texts is already illegal in Indiana.
 “You can get pulled over like you can for other things.
 It’s ultimately up to the courts, but you could be fined up to $500 like you could for similar infractions for expired registration or speeding.”
 Drivers under 21 are forbidden from all device use while behind the wheel.

-Motorists wishing to support safe driving can speak up on the road by purchasing a license plate stamped with the phrase “Put the phone down.”
+Motorists wishing to support safe driving can speak up on the road by purchasing a license plate.
 It has been available since January 1st.
-You can learn more about the plate online or purchase it at your next registration date.
+You can purchase the plate at your next registration date.

 There is a $40 fee for this specialty plate, $25 of which is used to fund safety courses that work to stop distracted driving.
 One such course, sponsored by IMTA, brings interactive driving simulators to schools and community organizations to educate students and other drivers about the dangers of distracted driving.

 Distracted driving has become a major cause of car crashes.
 If you or a loved one have been injured as a result of a car accident, contact an Indianapolis auto accident attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.